 With that said, I thank you for reading, and wish you the best of luck.
 Cheers!

-Scientific References Quote contributed by Caleb Backe, Certified Personal Trainer, Health & Wellness Expert
+Scientific References Contributed by Caleb Backe, Certified Personal Trainer, Health & Wellness Expert

 1. Leila Tarokh, Jared M. Saletin and Mary A. Carskadon: 'Sleep in adolescence: physiology, cognition and mental health'